elastic/eui/wiki/creating-components.md

 design into CSS.
 These cycles can be spent on the things critical to the identity of the specific project they're working on, like architecture and business logic.

-If they use the React components, engineers won't even need to _see_ CSS -- it will be encapsulated behind the React components' interfaces.
+If they use the React components, engineers won't even need to _look at_ CSS -- it will be encapsulated behind the React components' interfaces.

 ## More UI tests mean fewer UI bugs